sbastidasr/iOSDevQuickReferenceGuide/README.md

 ##UIScrollView
- All of the subviews’ frames will be in the UIScrollView’s content area’s coordinate system!￼￼(that is, (0,0) in the upper left & width and height of contentSize.width & .height).!
+ All of the subviews’ frames will be in the UIScrollView’s content area’s coordinate system!(that is, (0,0) in the upper left & width and height of contentSize.width & .height).!

 **Adding Subviews to view**
 subview.frame = ...;[view addSubview:subview];